DavidP101/DavidP101.github.io/README.md

 ![Dialogue01](/images/dialogue01.png)

 Any actor that is capable of dialogue has a dialogue component.
 In here I have variables that store data tables for quest dialogue and non-quest dialogue.
 The dialogue system is not true branching dialogue (as it's not implemented with a tree structure) but a more basic data table approach whereby the player and whoever the player is talking to have string arrays of responses.
-If the player selects an option that appears in let's say, row 0 column 0 of the arra, then on the next row of the data table it will fetch the AI response at that same location.
+If the player selects an option that appears in let's say, row 0 column 0 of the array, then on the next row of the data table it will fetch the AI response at that same location.
 Once the player clicks on the option, I then check a seperate outcomes data table for any outcome that might result.
 Outcomes are represented by an enum, I have two outcomes in my project 'UpdateObjective' and 'Exit'.

 ![Dialogue02](/images/casualdialogue.png)